Transcript - 07 Visualize and Export - Beginner Tutorial Series

 Whenever you are running the params dialogue in Ink/Stitch you will see the simulator.
 This is very important while planing your design, since you can visually see the changes as you make them.

 The simulator can also run without the params dialogue.
 In the customize tutorial we created a shortcut to open it with Ctrl+Shift+L, but this is a custom shortcut key and not available by default.
-If you don’t have the shortcut key set, open the simulator through Extensions > Ink/Stitch > Simulator.

-• It will simulate selected objects, or - if none is selected - the whole design.
+- It will simulate selected objects, or - if none is selected - the whole design.

-• You can speed up and slow down the simulation with arrow up and arrow down or by using the corresponding buttons.
+- You can speed up and slow down the simulation with arrow up and arrow down or by using the corresponding buttons.

-• You can swith the playback to be backwards or forwards with arrow left or right.
+- You can swith the playback to be backwards or forwards with arrow left or right.

-• Pause and restart the animation with the space bar.
+- Pause and restart the animation with the space bar.

-• Move the animation step by step with plus or minus.
+- Move the animation step by step with plus or minus.

-• Restart the animation with R.
+- Restart the animation with

-• You can also grab the slider and move it to an other position or jump to an specific point by entering a number.
+. - You can also grab the slider and move it to an other position or jump to an specific point by entering a number.
 You should pause the simulaton before doing so.

 During the animation you can see the current speed in the status bar, beside of the information if the current command is fe. a stitch, trim or stop command.

-When you are done, close the simulator with Q.
+When you are done, close the simulator with Q

 While the simulator is very useful, you sometimes will need to see a realistic preview of your design.
 This way you can get a better impression of your stitch length settings, etc. In Ink/Stitch you will have access to a realistic preview through the print function.
 The print function will open in your default browser.

-Run Extensions > Ink/Stitch > Print.
+Run Extensions > Ink/Stitch > Print

 The print sheet that you will see is meant to be used either by operator or customer.
 But before we look into these options we want to discover the realistic preview.

-Move your mouse over the embroidery image.
-On the bottom of the canvas you will see different options to scale the design.
-You can also hit Ctrl and scroll the mouse-wheel to scale it up and down.
-With the left mouse button you can grab it and move it somewhere else.
-Fit will scale the design to fit into the canvas.
+will scale the design to fit into the canvas.
 100% will scale it to real size.
 Once you are satisfied with scaling and position you can apply the transforms to all other pages where the design is displayed.

-Finally we enable the Realistic checkbox.
+checkbox.
 It may take a while before it is being displayed.

 Now let’s have a look into the other settings in the print sheet.

-Go to settings.
 First you will see basic page setup options.
-Depending on your country you will want to choose either Letter or A4 paper format.
-Then you have different layout options, depending on the purpose you want to use the print-out for.
+Depending on your country you will want to choose either Letter

 The operator detailed view comes with an other option, where you can define the size of the thumbnails through a slider.